inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

                 record.commit()
 ```

-## JSON vs Python: Data Format Considerations
+## JSON vs Python: data format considerations

-### JSON Storage Format
+### JSON storage format

-SystemFields ultimately store data in the record's JSON dictionary.
-Consider how your field's data will be serialized:
+System fields can store data in the record's JSON dictionary when the `pre_commit` hook is correctly implemented.
+In such case, consider how your field's data will be serialized:

 ```python
 class DateField(SystemField):